 Maintenance and cure benefits relate only to medical expenses and a daily living allowance while recovering from your injuries.
 Maintenance and cure benefits do not compensate you for lost wage earning capacity, pain and suffering, future medical expenses, disfigurement, psychological injuries, or vocational retraining costs.
 Recovery for these type of damages are governed by the Jones Act and the unseaworthiness doctrine.
 Under these laws, you must prove negligence of the employer or a fellow crewman or a defective condition or procedure aboard ship before you can receive compensation.
 In serious injury accidents, an injured seaman or fisherman should always have an experienced maritime lawyer on his side to protect his rights to compensation.Are Your Rights to Maintenance and Cure Being Wrongfully Denied?

 Understanding your rights to maintenance and cure benefits is the beginning and foundation of any maritime injury claim.
 An injured seaman has the right to choose his own treating doctors.
 You should not be rushed back to work before you have reached the point of maximum medical improvement.
 It’s important that you receive the medical care you need to return to work to support yourself and your family.
 Working at sea aboard ships, tugs, or fishing vessels places high physical demands on your body.
 Injuries that leave you with physical impairments may create a risk of future harm to you or a fellow crewman.
 In that case, careful consideration should be given to whether or not it is safe for you to return to work at sea.
 It is important for your doctor to fully understand the physical demands of your work and extreme and difficult conditions under which you must work.
-If your injuries leave you unable to return to work or result in your having a diminished earning capacity, Beard can help you get the compensation you deserve under the Jones Act and the unseaworthiness doctrine.
+If your injuries leave you unable to return to work or result in your having a diminished earning capacity, Beard and his partners at Johnson Beard & Trueb PC can help you get the compensation you deserve under the Jones Act and the unseaworthiness doctrine.